StellarLuminosity/DrMario-Game-MIPS-Assembly/README.md

 # Dr. Mario - Assembly Game Design 👾

 ## Overview
-This project is a **MIPS assembly** recreation of the classic Nintendo **Dr. Mario** game, developed for the **CSC258: Computer Organization** course using the Saturn MIPS simulator.
+This project is a **MIPS assembly** recreation of the classic Nintendo **Dr. Mario** game, developed using the Saturn MIPS simulator.
 Players are able to control falling **colored capsules**, rotate and position them to match **four or more** of the same color in a row or column to eliminate viruses.

 ## Features
 - Custom capsule environment